nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-02-05-org-search-iteration.md

 >**We believe that** keeping both routes allowing you to access all the same functionality e.g. can process a claim through both
 >**Will be a useful feature for** processors
 >**As it would** be confusing to take away functionality because they’ve come in through a particular route and they would have to go out and in again to access.
-They stil have access to all the org information.
+They stil want to have access to all the org information.

 #### Search input design